mncrftfrcnm/Windows-11-Toolkit/README.md

 # Windows-11-Toolkit
-Some AI and non-AI features to make windows great again
+Some AI and non-AI features to make windows great again.